-In addition to its core business of selling biogas upgrading systems, in fiscal 2022 the Company launched a program to add new recurring revenues and profits by gaining exposure to lucrative RNG off-take contracts through its deployment of development capital program (the "DoDC Program").
+In fiscal 2022 the Company launched a program to add new recurring revenues and profits by gaining exposure to lucrative RNG off-take contracts through its deployment of development capital program (the "DoDC Program").

 Through the DoDC Program, the Company commits to providing developers pre-construction development capital in the form of a note receivable (the "Note").
 Under the terms of the Note, Greenlane has the option to convert the Note into an equity interest in the development company in addition to realizing a return on the Note.